This article aims to help students or any individual stop a struggling addiction.

 All types of addiction are treatable and can be stopped.
 The best plans are comprehensive, as addiction often affects many areas of life.
 Treatments will focus on helping you or the person you know stop seeking and engaging in their addiction.
 However, the approach followed to stop an addiction may be dependent on the severity and type of addiction.

-For instance, the approach applied to stop drug addiction differs from that used to stop sports related or money exchange games or technology addiction.
+For instance, the approach applied to stop drug addiction differs from that used to stop gambling or technology addiction.
 How then can one stop a struggling addiction?

 1. GET MEDICAL HELP